costin-loredana/lfa-labs/reports/report4.md

 3. **The explanation of the process of creating strings out of regular expressions**

-For explaining the process of creating strings out of regular expressions, I did a list of explanations for each pattern.
-If the component is numeric, it returns a message that matches the digit.
-If the component is not in the list, it returns a message that the component is unknown.
+For explaining the process of creating strings out of regular expressions, it is provided  a clear description of each symbol's function and generates an example string to illustrate its usage.
+Below is a detailed breakdown:

 ```python
 if '?' in pattern: